 Trip planner integration

-One of the ways to engage your visitors is to allow them to plan their trip.
-Implementing a full fledged trip planner is likely beyond the scope of most websites.
-That's why Furkot proposes to share the burden.
-You can concentrate on what your website does best: describe places worth visiting, and we'll do what we do best: let people add those places to their planned itineraries while allowing them to remain on your website.
+One of the best ways to engage your visitors is to let them plan their trip.
+Building a full-featured trip planner is often beyond the scope of most websites—that’s where Furkot comes in.
+You can focus on what your website does best: showcasing places to visit.
+We provide the tools that let users add those places to their itineraries while staying on your site.

 You can now add trip planning capability with just a few lines of HTML.
 And if you have any problems we are here to help.